hashicorp/packer/website/source/docs/builders/lxc.html.md

 The LXC builder requires a modern linux kernel and the `lxc` or `lxc1` package.
 This builder does not work with LXD.

+Note to build Centos images on a Debian family host, you will need the `yum` package installed.

+Some provisioners such as `ansible-local` get confused when running in a container of a different family.
+E.G. it will attempt to use `apt-get` to install packages, when running in a Centos container if the parent OS is Debian based.

 ## Basic Example

 Below is a fully functioning example.